MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 <tbody>
 <tr class="odd">
 <td align="left">App-only authentication</td>
-<td align="left">App-only authentication (privileged access from services) isn’t supported in multi-geo search.</td>
+<td align="left">App-only authentication (privileged access from services) isn't supported in multi-geo search.</td>
 </tr>
 <tr class="even">
 <td align="left">Guest users</td>
-<td align="left">Guest users only get results from the geo location that they’re searching from.</td>
+<td align="left">Guest users only get results from the geo location that they're searching from.</td>
 </tr>
 </tbody>
 </table>

-## How does search work in a Multi-Geo environment?
+## How does search work in a multi-geo environment?

-**All** the search clients use the existing SharePoint Search REST APIs to interact with the search indexes.
+All the search clients use the existing SharePoint Search REST APIs to interact with the search indexes.

 <img src="media/configure-search-for-multi-geo-image1-1.png" />